guisalmeida/guisalmeida.com/content/posts/2021-04-09-learning-regex-in-practice.md

 ---
 ## 4 Conclusion
 Regex are very useful in the day to day of a developer, an incredible tool that helps when it comes to validations, searches, etc.
 What did you think of this post?
-Do you have any suggestions or criticism?
+Do you have any suggestions or criticisms?
 Leave a reaction or a comment below.
 And thanks for visiting! 😉